Giving-Coupons/giving-coupons/deployment/README.md

 1. Install Docker and Docker Compose.
 1. Clone this repository.
 1. In the deployment folder, create the `.env` with the production values.
-See the [example](.env.example).
+See the [example](.env.template).
-1. In the frontend folder, create the `.env` with the production values.
-See the [example](../frontend/.env.example).
 1. Run from project root:
    ```sh
    docker compose -f deployment/docker-compose.yml up -d